Monday, February 27, 2012 at 12:04 AM

 What is driving these tensions is that, just as the protesters clearly no longer fear military reprisals, the generals no longer fear U.S. reprisals.
 This is why, instead of being cowered by familiar U.S. threats about withdrawing aid unless they release the American aid workers, members of the Egyptian military who arrived in Washington over the weekend to meet with White House and Congressional leaders abruptly cancelled all meetings yesterday and returned home.

 In effect, they are now daring the United States to withdraw its $1.3 billion in annual military aid and risk losing what little influence it retains in this most powerful country in the Arab world.
-And the United States will cave because repairing this fractured relationship is even more in its geopolitical interest (to help defend Israel and contain the influence of radical Islam) than it is in Egypt’s.
+And the United States will cave because repairing this fractured relationship is even more in its geopolitical interest (to help defend Israel, defend the Suez Canal, and curtail the influence of radical Islam – especially in the Sinai) than it is in Egypt’s.
 Not least because China is probably whispering in Egypt’s left ear that it would be more than happy to pick up the slack – without all of the self-righteous moralizing about democracy.
 And the Gulf States, led by Saudi Arabia, are already propping up the military with billions — no doubt fearful that a democratic revolution or an Islamist insurgency would threaten their idyllic governing monarchies.